Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddFieldApp.rst

 Add Field App
 =============

-The field app service is for the users.
+The field app is for the users.
 It's the interface designed for mobile devices.

-The field app service is known as the "frontend" in web terminology.
+The field app is known as the "frontend" in web terminology.
 The backend for the field app is the field service.

-The Peek Field Service is built with an Angular `web build <https://angular.io/docs/ts/latest/>`_.
+The Peek field app is built with an Angular `web build <https://angular.io/docs/ts/latest/>`_.

 In this document, we'll add the start of both the field and office builds for the plugin.